lizmat/articles/5to6-phasers.md

     INIT { say "starting to execute" }
     # starting to execute␤running␤

-In pre-compiled modules in Perl 6, it can serve as an alternative to the `BEGIN` phaser.
+In pre-compiled modules in Perl 6, the `INIT` phaser can serve as an alternative to the `BEGIN` phaser.

 END
 ===